vikasgupta01/namaste-javascript-notes/notes/lecture-2.md

 ![Execution Context Phase 2](../assets/final_execution_context.jpg "Execution Context")

+To manage all these EC, a call stack is created.
+Everytime code is run, the EC is pushed in.
+So first global EC is pushed.
+Then e1 EC(for square2) is pushed, and then after value returned, is popped.
+Similarly e2 EC(for square4) is pushed, and then popped and finally Global is also popped and stack is empty.

 * Javascript manages code execution context creation and deletion with the the help of **Call Stack**.

 * Call Stack is a mechanism to keep track of its place in script that calls multiple function.